sundowndev/hacker-roadmap/README.md

 Learning programming is the very first way to start learning about security.
 There's a lot of languages, most people start with Python, it's the easiest and the most popular one.
 PHP and Go are the less popular to write security-related stuff, but any of these can still be used in such context.
 Bash and Powershell are mostly about scripting and writing simple CLI applications.

-As every language does not work the same way each other, you should take a look at how they work and what you should pick to learn.
-For example, C++ and Java compiles, PHP and Python does not, they're interpreted languages.
-This definitly changes what you should use them for.
+Since not all languages work the same way, you need to look at how they work and what you want to learn.
+For example, C++ and Java compile, PHP and Python do not, they are interpreted languages.
+This definitely changes what you should use them for.
 Each language also has its own design patterns.

 ### Scripting